Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Completeness Function

 \subsection{Completeness Limits of the RSLF Analyses}

 We determine the magnitude limits of the RSLF analyses according to the completeness functions.
 We perform the analyses only with galaxies brighter than the following limit: $m_\mathrm{lim}=m_{50}-2\sqrt{2w}$.
-The cut ensures detection probability above 99.8\% $\times \lambda$ for the selected galaxies.
+The cut ensures detection probability above 99.8\% $\times \lambda$ for the selected galaxies, according to our fitted completeness function model (Equation~\ref{eq:compl_func}).
+Note that the completeness limit is close to the 10-sigma total magnitude limit, which means galaxies above the completeness limit shall have total magnitude measured with significance level above or close to 10 $\sigma$, and hence above surface brightness detection limit set at the detection (1.5 sigma in SExtractor setup), and therefore any surface brightness selection effects should be negligible.

 If the cluster region completeness functions follow different relations as discussed above, the magnitude cut still ensures high detection probability (lower limit of 99\%$\times \lambda$ instead of 99.8\%$\times \lambda$).